javiersteg/raspberry-noaa-v2-amd64/README.md

 -I'm trying to get a simple Virtualbox Machine to be more easier for the people to use this FORK.

+-You need an user named "pi" and need to be SUDO.
+Therefore you need to be logged in this user.

 /// IMPORTANT ///

 Looking for support, wanting to talk about new features, or just hang out?
 Come chat with us on [Discord!](https://discord.gg/A9w68pqBuc)